Queue-Fair/ruby/README.md

 Here's how to install the adapter in your existing Rails webapp.

-**1.** Copy the queue_fair_adapter folder from this distribution into the /lib folder of your framework.
+**1.** Copy the queue_fair folder from this distribution into the /lib folder of your framework.

 **2.** By default, Queue-Fair will cache your account settings in the top level folder of your webapp, in a subfolder called QFCache.
 If you want the cache to reside elsewhere, do